-This Basil and Tomato Salad is mouth-watering, colourful and just full of antioxidant-rich blueberries and iron-rich baby spinach!
+This Tomato Blueberry Salad is mouth-watering, colourful and just full of antioxidant-rich blueberries and iron-rich baby spinach!

 This aromatic blueberry basil dressing was inspired by a cocktail the sharpness in blueberries worked wonderfully with the crisp baby spinach and sweet cherry tomatoes.